nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort properties in database: `sortprops`

-Sorts properties in the database according to a single given condition, and updates the [Property List](#3-property-list).
+Sorts properties in your database according to a single given condition, and updates the [Property List](#3-property-list).

 Syntax: `sortprops [-n NAME<ASC/DESC>] [-p PRICE<ASC/DESC>] [-t TIME OF CREATION<ASC/DESC>]`